Mini parade of rescued young sea turtles released into Gulf

 Sea turtles get cold-stunned and lethargic when the water around them chills down so fast they can’t swim to warmer waters.
 The cold alone can kill them.
 It can also lead to pneumonia, shock and frostbite.

-Those released this week at Grand Isle were Kemp’s ridley sea turtles, like most of those injured in New England.
-They are the smallest and most endangered sea turtles — and all six species found in U.S. waters are protected under the Endangered Species Act.
+Those released this week at Grand Isle were Kemp’s ridley sea turtles, like most of those injured in New England, where volunteers rescued 775 turtles, said Kate Sampson, regional sea turtle stranding coordinator for the National Oceanic and Atmospheric Administration.
+Kemp’s ridley are the smallest and most endangered sea turtles — and all six species found in U.S. waters are protected under the Endangered Species Act.

+Sampson said she didn’t have survival figures, but typically about 80% of the turtles cold-stunned off New England that are sent for rehabilitation survive.

+“These animals are really sick when they come in,” she said — they’ve eaten little if anything for as much as a month and their immune systems are in bad shape.

 Louisiana’s 13 were among a group of 30 brought to the Audubon Nature Institute after a rough ride from Cape Cod.